Available width, effective width, and transverse distribution

 The distribution calculation within Archie-M

-Archie-M offers two distributions for highway bridges.
-That is about longitudinal not transverse distribution and is of no consequence here.
-If you select a highway distribution Archie will take the axle width from the load file, add 1.5m plus the depth from the wheel to the arch and check that dimension against the “bridge width” described above.
-The smaller value will be used for each load.
+If you select a highway distribution, Archie-M will take the axle width from the load file, add 1.5m plus the depth from the wheel to the arch and check that dimension against the “available width” described above.
+The smaller value will be used for each axle.

 Still need help?
 Contact Us Contact Us